Resoga administration in Palma and concerned residents affected by overpayments

 Looking ahead

 Administrative mistakes cost money — and they cost trust.
-The Balearic government faces the task of repairing procedures, treating those affected with humanity and improving structures so that a single misclick does not ruin everyday life.
+The Balearic government website faces the task of repairing procedures, treating those affected with humanity and improving structures so that a single misclick does not ruin everyday life.
 On the streets of Palma or chatting at the market in Sineu you now hear less about figures and more about the people behind them: they want security, clear answers and, where necessary, understanding.
 Those answers must come politically and administratively — and quickly.

 Similar News